 - Log out and Log back in with your new account.

 - Navigate to Users > All Users.
 Find the admin account, and click delete but be sure to attribute all original posts and content to the new user you just created.

-Steps Thrive takes to ensure your protection
+Steps Thrive takes to ensure your protection for your WordPress website:

 - We use strong passwords.
 Our passwords contain a combination of uppercase letters, lowercase letters, numbers, and punctuation marks.

 - We establish a Login Lockdown, that only allows for 3-5 failed login attempts before the site disables the login area for 60 min.

 - We setup an annoying CAPTCHA that requires you to solve a simple math problem in order to login.
 This math problem contains spelled out numbers as words and numerical numbers, which makes it way more complex to prevent robots from a brute force attack.

 All of these make it much more difficult and challenging for a hacker to break in to your site.
 While we do the best we can to ensure your protection, the best way to protect your site is to have a strong password!
 Please change your password today and make your website strong!
 We are always just a phone call, tweet, text, or email away!
 Telephone (931) 221-4991, @thrivecreative or our contact form here »

 Posted In: Marketing Tips